mslawsky/binary-sarcasm-classifier/README.md

 ## Key Insights 🔍

 1. **Bidirectional LSTM** captures word order and context in both directions, potentially improving performance on sequence-sensitive tasks
+2. **1D Convolutional layers** with GlobalMaxPooling effectively identify the most important n-gram features in the text
-2. **Global Average Pooling** model provides a simpler architecture with fewer parameters
+3. **Global Average Pooling** model provides a simpler architecture with fewer parameters
-3. **Text Vectorization** layer provides efficient preprocessing integrated into the model
+4. **Text Vectorization** layer provides efficient preprocessing integrated into the model
-4. Both models show signs of **overfitting** after several epochs
+5. All models show signs of **overfitting** after several epochs
+6. **Validation accuracy** is similar across all three models (~84-86%), suggesting that for this specific dataset, the architecture choices provide marginal improvements
-5. **Hyperparameter tuning** opportunities exist for vocabulary size, embedding dimensions, LSTM units, and dense layer architecture
+7. **Hyperparameter tuning** opportunities exist for vocabulary size, embedding dimensions, LSTM units, convolutional filters, and dense layer architecture

 ---